What is the Best Way to Learn Japanese Grammar?

 If you want to write in Japanese, you should be aware that the rules for doing so are rather confusing.
-Many Japanese people seem to have their own personal rules for deciding whether certain words should be written in kanji, or hiragana, or a combination of the two, or in katakana.
+Many Japanese people seem to have their own personal rules for deciding whether certain words should be written in kanji, hiragana, a combination of the two, or in katakana.
 Most dictionaries do not bother to explain how words are commonly spelled in everyday Japanese writing.
 Instead, they simply provide the kanji, however obscure, for every word.
 I have found Samuel E. Martin’s Concise Japanese Dictionary to be a very useful resource, since it clearly shows how words are usually spelled by Japanese people.